The influence of AGN feedback on star formation in red spiral galaxies: Results

-We also incorporated newer diagnostics proposed by \citet{Mazzolari2024,Mazzolari2025} and \citet{Backhaus2025}, including [O~III]~$\lambda4363$/H$\gamma$ vs. [O~III]~$\lambda5007$/[O~II], and [Ne~III]/[O~II].
-Figures~\ref{fig:5} and \ref{fig:6} shows that many red spirals have high [Ne~III]/[O~II] and [O~III]/[O~II] ratios, indicative of AGN-like hard ionization.
-In Figure~\ref{fig:5}, 0\% of blue spirals are found in the ``star-forming or AGN/Seyfert'' region, while only 2.9\% of red spirals are location in this section of the diagram.
-Conversely, 100\% of blue spirals and 97\% of red galaxies are in the ``AGN/Seyfert-only'' section.
-In Figure~\ref{fig:6}, 11.1\% of blue spirals are in the ``star-forming zone,'' 11.1\% in the ``SF or AGN/Seyfert'' section, and 77.8\% are found in the ``AGN/Seyfert-only'' region.
-For red spirals, 3.6\% are located in the ``star-forming'' area, 33.9\% in the ``SF or AGN/Seyfert'' zone, and 66.1\% in the ``AGN/Seyfert-only'' section.
+We incorporated newer diagnostics proposed by \citet{Mazzolari2024,Mazzolari2025} and \citet{Backhaus2025}, including [O~III]~$\lambda4363$/H$\gamma$ vs. [O~III]~$\lambda5007$/[O~II].
+Figure~\ref{fig:5} shows that many red spirals have high [Ne~III]/[O~II] and [O~III]/[O~II] ratios, indicative of AGN-like hard ionization.
+In Figure~\ref{fig:5}, 0\% of blue spirals (0 out of 10) are found in the ``star-forming or AGN/Seyfert'' region, while only 2.9\% (2 out of 68) of red spirals are location in this section of the diagram.
+Conversely, 100\% (10) of blue spirals and 97\% (66) of red galaxies are in the ``AGN/Seyfert-only'' section.